Scotland aims high with renewable targets

 This follows Scotland already sourcing 57.7% of its electricity from renewable sources in 2015, beating its impressive 50% goal.
 That’s a staggering amount!

 The Energy of Scotland

-This week, a new report titled the Energy of Scotland, revealed that power from the wind, sun and other renewables could provide half of Scotland’s entire energy needs in just 15 years.
+A new report, titled the Energy of Scotland, has revealed that power from the wind, sun and other renewables could provide half of Scotland’s entire energy needs in just 15 years.

 While it would require significant changes in how the UK generates energy for its heating and transport needs, this ambitious target is certainly possible.

 Paris and beyond

 Already exporting large amounts of electricity to the rest of the UK, producing 40% more than it needs, and with half of its buses and a third of its cars becoming electric, Scotland is playing a mammoth part in helping the UK reduce its emissions by 80% by 2050.

 The UK is a global leader in tackling climate change and with our promise to take on board the Paris agreement expected imminently, the journey to a cleaner, greener energy future seems to be well on its way.